eflows4hpc/documentation/doc/source/Sections/02_Programming_Interfaces/Software_Description.rst

 Software Invocation Description
 ===============================

-The idea behind the 'Software' invocation description is to define a common way in which multiple components of workflows can be invoked.
+The idea behind the 'Software' invocation description is to define a common way in which multiple software components can be integrated in single workflow.
 The definition is composed of a decorator and a configuration file with the necessary parameters.

 Software decorator
 ------------------
+@Software decorator is used to indicate that a certain python function represents the invocation of and external HPC or DA programs in a single workflow.
+This decorator must be combined with 'task' decorator to indiate de directionality of the parameters and allow the runtime to detect the dependencies with the rest of workflow tasks.
-@Software decorator is designed to integrate executions of external HPC or DA programs in a single workflow.
-When a 'task' with the `@software` decorator is called, an external program is executed respecting the configuration defined in its configuration file.
-This external program can be an 'mpi' job, an already-installed software, or an arbitrary binary defined by the user.
+When a `taskwith` with the `@software` decorator is called, an external program is executed respecting the configuration defined in its configuration file.
+The goal of this decorator is to describe the execution of whatever external programs included in a workflow form simple binary executable to complex MPI applications.

 Configuration File
 ------------------
 A configuration file must have two mandatory keys; `type` and `properties`.
 'Type' is needed to specify exactly what type of the program user wants to execute (e.g: "mpi", "binary").
-And the `properties` will contain the invocation parameters such as binary path, number of processes, etc.
+And the `properties` will contain the customizable properties of a type of execution such as binary path, number of processes, etc.

 Examples